 In the "never go full retard" scene, Kirk cites Peter Sellers performance in Being There (1979) as a good example of how to avoid missing out on an Oscar by going "full retard", as opposed to Sean Penn in I Am Sam (2001).
-In reality, Sellers was only nominated for Being There, just like Penn for I Am Sam.
+In reality, Sellers was only nominated for Being There (1979), just like Penn for I Am Sam (2001).

-The medicine that used to darken Lazarus's skin, is actually a bottle of Chinese famos medicine that used to heal bone injury.
-The name of the medicine is Yulin Zhenggushui, which means a medical liquor that heals bones which is product from Yulin, Guangxi, China, same province as Guilin.
+The medicine that is used to darken Lazarus' skin is actually a bottle of a famous Chinese medicine that is used to heal bone injury.
+The name of the medicine is Yulin Zhenggushui, which means a medical liquor that heals bones, and is a product from Yulin, Guangxi, China, same province as Guilin.

-Tug Speedman's celebration leap while holding his Oscar spoofs a similar antic by Cuba Gooding, Jr. after he won for Jerry Maguire (1996).
-Tug's leap can be seen on the television screen behind Les Grossman, when Grossman is talking to his assistant and telling him a monkey could do that job.
+Tugg Speedman's celebration leap while holding his Oscar spoofs a similar antic by Cuba Gooding, Jr. after he won for Jerry Maguire (1996).
+Tugg's leap can be seen on the television screen behind Les Grossman, when Grossman is talking to his assistant and telling him a monkey could do that job.

 WILHELM SCREAM: During the three-helicopter raid at the beginning of the film, when an enemy soldier is hit by gunfire and is blown backwards (elapsed time 6:04).
 Also, when Tugg Speedman throws "Half-squat" into the river in the finale.
 When this throw is repeated in the end credits, the scream is heard again.

-The movie, Pulgasari (1985) is shown very briefly on Tugg's (Ben Stiller) iPod after killing the Panda in the jungle.
-The story behind Pulgasari's making signifies foreshadowing in Tropic Thunder as the filmmaker was held in North Korea for years to make movies for the North Korean Leader.
-Tugg Speedman is forced to reenact "Simple Jack" while held captive.
+The movie Pulgasari (1985) is shown very briefly on Tugg's (Ben Stiller) iPod after he kills the panda in the jungle.
+The story behind Pulgasari's making signifies foreshadowing in Tropic Thunder (2008), as the filmmaker was held in North Korea for years to make movies for North Korean leader Kim Jong-il.
+Tugg Speedman is forced to re-enact "Simple Jack" while held captive.